Partitions, Multiple Zeta Values and the q-bracket: From partitions to Multiple Zeta Values

 In order to prove the claim, we write this difference $f-g\ost h$ in terms of the basis elements of $\MS$.
 Then, we will see it contains two types of terms.
 We show that all these terms are of degree smaller than the degree~\eqref{eq:deg2} in the statement.

-First of all, there are terms in $f-g\ost h$ where the column $\binom{k_{t}}{d_{t}}$ is on the right of a column $\binom{k_i}{d_i}$ for some $i>t$.
-Hence, after applying Lemma~\ref{lem:liminq}\ref{it:lim1} repeatedly, we estimate the degree from above by the basis element where these columns are replaced by $\binom{k_t}{d_t-1}$ and $\binom{k_i}{d_i+1}$ respectively.
-The uniqueness of the maximum, together with Lemma~\ref{lem:liminq}\ref{it:lim1}, now implies that these terms are of lower degree.
+First of all, there are terms in $f-g\ost h$ where the column with $k_t$ and $d_t$ is on the right of the column with $k_{t+1}$ and $d_{t+1}$ (note that possibly some other column is stuffled on the columns containing these values).
+We apply Lemma~\ref{lem:liminq}\ref{it:lim2} repeatedly, so that: \begin{itemize} \item The values~$d_j$ are replaced by $d_j'$ such that $k_j\leq d_{j}'+1$ if $j\leq t$ and $k_t< d_{t}'+1$, and with $k_j\geq d_{j}'+1$ if $j>t$ and $k_{t+1}>d_{t+1}'+1$.
+That this is always possible follows from the construction of $t$.
+For the strict inequalities we use the uniqueness of the maximum defining $t$. \item Additionally, the values $d_t'$ and $d_{t+1}'$ are replaced by $d_t'-1$ and~$d_{t+1}'+1$ respectively. \end{itemize} Lemma~\ref{lem:liminq}\ref{it:lim1} now implies that these terms are of lower degree.

-Secondly, there are terms of depth $<r$, for which a certain column is given by $\binom{k_t+k_i-a}{d_t+d_i}$ for some index $i>t$ and $a\geq 0$, so that Lemma~\ref{lem:liminq}\ref{it:lim1} also implies that these terms are of lower degree.
+Secondly, there are terms of depth $<r$, for which a certain column is given by $\binom{k_t+k_{t+1}-a}{d_t+d_{t+1}}$ for some $a\geq 0$.
+Then, similarly, Lemma~\ref{lem:liminq} also implies that these terms are of lower degree.

 Now, the case that $j=t$ is not the unique index for which the maximum in~\eqref{eq:deg2} is attained remains.
 By a similar argument as in Lemma~\ref{lem:liminq}\ref{it:lim1}, we have

 Namely, for this inequality we forget all inequalities $m_i>m_j$ if $i\leq t$ and $j>t$.